Recreational Aviation Training

 Learning to fly a

 For most people a Recreational Pilot Certificate is the first step for you learning to fly.
 This qualification counts fully towards any higher licence that you may aspire to.
 You will either start your training in a nosewheel or tailwheel aeroplane, this will be one of your first decisions.
-Nosewheel is a choice between one of our SportStars or the new Harmony.
+Nosewheel training is conducted in our Evektor Harmony.
 You can expect as a very rough average to take 40 hours or so to achieve the basic certificate standard (subject to your competency).

 If you would like to fly tailwheel, then your aircraft choice becomes either the Champ or the Sport Cub.
 Whilst you can expect your initial progress may be a little slower, you will certainly come out a more skilled “stick and rudder” pilot.